There Was Once an Asylum

 None of this programme made him popular; instead, he was actively disliked and even feared in parliamentary circles.

 For his time, he was an unusual doctor: Nonconformist by religious persuasion, an advocate of temperance, quiet and astonishingly industrious in private life, but constantly and tiresomely loquacious in public.
-His life was ruled by principle in defence of which he showed a blunt courage and cared not a whit for public opinion.
+His life was governed by principle, for the defence of which he showed blunt courage and cared not a whit for public opinion.
 He was the archetype of what is now called a 'do-gooder'.
-He wore his social conscience like a hair shirt, yet even before his death on 9 September 1882 at Brisbane his real virtues of tolerance and liberalism had come to be recognized.
+He wore his social conscience like a hair shirt, yet even before his death on 9 September 1882 at Brisbane, his fundamental virtues of tolerance and liberalism had come to be recognised.

 At a time when they were unpopular choices, he had backed the political horses that eventually won.

-John Jaap was appointed in the role after Charles Prentice filled in for a few months.
+John Jaap was appointed to the role after Charles Prentice filled in for a few months.

 Jaap employed patient labour to establish a piggery and farm pursuits, which were a feature of the asylum for many years.

 Jaap drew attention to the overcrowded conditions at the asylum, a perennial problem that plagued the institution for most of its existence.
-Jaap also had set up a 'band fund' to provide entertainment for the patients and also organised a football game between a Brisbane club and the warders and patients of the Asylum.
+Jaap also established a 'band fund' to provide entertainment for patients and organised a football match between a Brisbane club and the warders and patients of the Asylum.

-Jaap was succeeded by Patrick Smith as Superintendent, who in his first report expressed concern for the fate of inmates on their discharge.
-Smith recommended a public organisation be set up to assist those with no relatives and no work awaiting them.
-Smith also recommended new asylums be established in Brisbane and Toowoomba to relieve overcrowding among the 400 patients at Woogaroo.
-Following a Royal Commission chaired by William Graham, MLA, was set up to examine the affairs of Woogaroo Lunatic Asylum and the reception houses, and report on the best ways to improve them.
+Jaap was succeeded by Patrick Smith as Superintendent, who, in his first report, expressed concern about the fate of inmates upon discharge.
+Smith recommended that a public organisation be established to assist individuals with no relatives and no work awaiting them.
+Smith also suggested that new asylums be based in Brisbane and Toowoomba to relieve overcrowding among the 400 patients at Woogaroo.
+Following a Royal Commission chaired by William Graham, MLA, a commission was established to examine the affairs of Woogaroo Lunatic Asylum and the reception houses and to report on the best ways to improve them.
 Board of Inquiry [into] certain charges made against Doctor Patrick Smith, Surgeon-Superintendent of Woogaroo Lunatic Asylum by Mr Patrick O'Sullivan, M.L.A. and also into the general management of that institution (1880).

-Scholes continued the practice of employing patients in farming activities and extended it to the wards, laundry and sewing room.
-In 1885.
+Scholes continued the practice of employing patients in farming activities and extended it to the wards, the laundry, and the sewing room in 1885.

-Scholes was also appointed the first inspector of Asylums for the Insane which also included the fencing of the recreational grounds in 1870.
-Sadly in 1898 he passed away aged 48 years old, in his obituary notes it was noted that Scholes was for a short time Assistant Medical Officer to Henry Manning at Gladesville Hospital for the insane in Sydney.
-Scholes was a very popular man within the Goodna, Ipswich and Brisbane communities so much so that a special train was put on from Ipswich to Goodna so that people could attend his funeral in the township.
-Richard and daughter Edith aged 12 were both buried in Asylum's Private Cemetery, approximately two miles from Asylum where he had worked and were eventually moved to Goodna Cemetery.
+Scholes was also appointed the first inspector of Asylums for the Insane, a role that included the fencing of the recreational grounds in 1870.
+Sadly, in 1898, he passed away aged 48 years old.
+In his obituary notes, it was noted that Scholes was, for a short time, Assistant Medical Officer to Henry Manning at Gladesville Hospital for the insane in Sydney.
+Scholes was a very popular man within the Goodna, Ipswich, and Brisbane communities, so much so that a special train was operated from Ipswich to Goodna to enable people to attend his funeral in the township.
+Richard and his daughter Edith, aged 12, were both buried in Asylum's Private Cemetery, approximately two miles from Asylum, where he had worked and were eventually moved to Goodna Cemetery.

 The obituaries also recalled his love for cricket.